Abdul Hamid Bador is even calling out his former boss, the Home Minister, as he leaves office.

 Following the viral outbreak of COVID-19, Abdul Hamid joked that the fugitive businessman, Low Taek Jho or more lovingly known by Malaysians as Jho Low, should promptly return to Malaysia to seek medical treatment if the tycoon happens to get infected.

 Abdul Hamid also confirms that Jho Low had been officially listed in the International Criminal Police Organisation’s (Interpol) Red Notice list, which is basically an international wanted list used by authorities around the globe to locate, arrest and extradite individuals wanted for crimes.

 So what do you think?
-Is our current top cop THE BOSS or what?!
+Is our old top cop THE BOSS or what?!

 Typing out trending issues and walking the fine line between deep and dumb.